Key takeaways

 How do you combine models without overpaying?

-Pick one base model that matches your pricing, then add targeted incentives instead of raising the base rate for everyone.
-The cleanest structures keep a sustainable base and reserve extra reward for behaviour you want more of.
+Pick one base model that matches your pricing, then add targeted incentives — don't just raise the base rate for everyone.
+The cleanest structures keep a sustainable base and reserve the extra reward for behaviour you want more of.

-- Choose a base: percentage for variable pricing, flat for uniform pricing, recurring for subscriptions.
+- Pick a base: percentage for variable pricing, flat for uniform pricing, recurring for subscriptions.

-- Add a volume tier so high performers earn a higher rate on their incremental sales.
+- Add a volume tier so high performers earn a higher rate on their extra sales.

-- Layer time-boxed bonuses for launches or specific products rather than permanently inflating the base.
+- Layer time-boxed bonuses for launches or specific products instead of permanently inflating the base.

-- Cap or step down recurring commission after a period to protect long-term margin.
+- Cap or step down recurring commission after a set period to protect long-term margin.

 Your commission structure is a strategy document in disguise.
 Whatever you pay the most for is what your affiliates will optimize their entire effort around.

-Percentage of sale is the most common, because it scales the payout with order value and suits products with variable prices.
-Flat per-action and recurring models are also widely used depending on whether you value uniform actions or subscription retention.
+Percentage of sale is the most common, because it scales the payout with order value and suits variable pricing.
+Flat per-action and recurring models are widely used too, depending on whether you value uniform actions or subscription retention.

 Usually yes.
-Recurring commission aligns affiliates with retention — they keep earning as the customers they referred renew — which encourages them to send well-fit users rather than chasing one-off signups.
+Recurring commission ties affiliates to retention — they keep earning as the customers they referred renew — which pushes them to send well-fit users rather than chase one-off signups.
 Many programs cap it at a fixed number of months to protect margin.

 Not necessarily.
-A flat base rate is simplest, but tiered or performance-based rates let you reward your highest-volume partners more without overpaying occasional ones.
-Many programs combine a sustainable base with volume tiers and time-boxed bonuses.
+A flat base rate is simplest, but tiered or performance-based rates let you reward your highest-volume partners more without overpaying the occasional ones.
+Many programs pair a sustainable base with volume tiers and time-boxed bonuses.